Archfx/rv32firmware/README.md

 rv32firmware
 ========

-This is a simple tutorial based on the sample program provided for picoRV processor at  https://github.com/YosysHQ/picorv32 for beginners.
+This is a simple tutorial based on the sample program provided for [picoRV processor](https://github.com/YosysHQ/picorv32) for beginners.

-Find the full post at https://archfx.github.io/posts/2023/02/firmware1/
+Find the full post from [here](https://archfx.github.io/posts/2023/02/firmware1/)

 Firmware at Bare metal